-Do you want to know what land, real estate, and real property is?
+Do you want to know what land, real estate, and real property are?

-In this article, you’ll discover the six types of real property, the difference between land, real estate, and real property, as well as possible insights on where you can invest in.
+In this article, you’ll discover the six types of real property, the difference between land, real estate, and real property, and possible insights on where you can invest.

 For the real estate investor, real estate is much more than a house or a plot of land.
-Legally it can be defined with different words, however, the concept is universal.
-Real estate investors must understand the legal terminology associated with real property, real estate, and land.
-The term real in real estate originates from the term realty, which for centuries, meant land and everything that is permanently attached to it.
+Legally it can be defined with different words.
+However, the concept is universal.
+Real estate investors must understand the legal terminology of real property, real estate, and land.
+The term real in real estate originates from the term realty, which for centuries meant to land and everything that is permanently attached to it.

 What is Land?

-Land may be defined as the earth’s surface downward to the earth’s center and upward infinitely.
+Land may be defined as the earth’s surface down to the earth’s center and upward infinitely.
 It includes everything that is attached to it, namely, trees and water.
-Land also includes air rights, surface rights, and subsurface rights (minerals and natural resources, e.g. metals, iron, ore, oil.
+The land also includes air rights, surface rights, and subsurface rights (minerals and natural resources, e.g., metals, iron, ore, oil.
 Etc.).

 What is Real Estate?

-Real estate may be defined as the land with all the improvements that human activity created to that land, e.g. homes, buildings, farms, ranches, etc. It also includes natural resources such as minerals, crops, and immovable property.
-These improvements that involve human activity may be below the ground, e.g. water pipes or sewer pipes and above the ground fence, landscaping, buildings, etc.
+Real estate may be defined as the land with all the improvements that human activity created to that land, e.g., homes, buildings, farms, ranches, etc. It also includes natural resources such as minerals, crops, and immovable property.
+These improvements involving human activity may be below the ground, e.g., water pipes or sewer pipes, above the ground fence, landscaping, buildings, etc.

 Resource – Barron’s Real Estate Exam Flash Cards